Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 This stage comprises 3 sub-stages:

-3. deep, restorative stage 3, also known as delta sleep
+3. Stage 3, deep, restorative and also known as Delta Sleep stage

 The quality of NREM sleep, particularly stage 3, might be influenced by the moon cycle, representing the changes in the moon’s appearance and position throughout the month.

-During the full moon, some researchers observed a 30% decrease in Electro-Encephalo-Gram (EEG) delta activity, which indicates deep sleep during Non-Rapid Eye Movement (NREM) sleep.
+Christian observed that during the full moon there was a 30% decrease in Electro-Encephalo-Gram (EEG) delta activity, which indicates deep sleep during Non-Rapid Eye Movement (NREM) sleep.
 Additionally, the time it took to fall asleep increased by 5 minutes, and the total sleep duration assessed by EEG was reduced by 20 minutes.

 In particular, the study discovered that individuals: